Michaux-Technology/Geco-Kanban/README.md

 1. New features v 4.02 :

   It is now possible to:
-- If you don't have a user, the startup will not launch on the login page, but on the user creation page.
+- If you don't have a user, you won't be started on the login page, but on the user creation page.
+This is used when installing for the first time or when a user is lost.

 2. Upcoming features :
 - Employee occupancy table by project task.